If you’ve read about the cash envelope system for budgeting, you recognize the genius in its simplicity.

 If the point of budgeting by envelope is to rein in your budget with actual segmented cash, won’t debit cards defeat the whole purpose?

-The answer is no. If you spend some time choosing a method and getting it set up, a cashless envelope system for budgeting can work just as well as a normal envelope system.
+The answer is no. If you spend some time choosing a method and getting it set up, a cashless envelope system for budgeting can work just as well as a standard envelope system.

-I’m going to teach you the ins and outs of how to keep all of the best parts of the envelope system for budgeting while using cards instead of cash.
+I’m going to teach you the ins and outs of keeping all of the best parts of the envelope system for budgeting while using cards instead of cash.

 How to set up a cash envelope system

 First, you need to understand how to set up a cash envelope system (this is the same for physical envelopes or a cashless envelope system).
-If you already use the cash envelope system for your budget you can skip this section.
+You can skip this section if you already use the cash envelope system for your budget.
 We will get down to the cashless part next.

-We then assign every remaining dollar a job by allocating it into our budget categories including grocery, savings, Christmas sinking fund, transportation, debt payoff (and others).
-I share 139 different budget categories you should consider when creating a zero-based budget in this post.
+We then assign every remaining dollar a job by allocating it into our budget categories, including grocery, savings, Christmas sinking fund, transportation, debt payoff (and others).
+In this post, I share 139 different budget categories you should consider when creating a zero-based budget.

 When you are finished with creating your budget, your take-home pay minus your expenses should equal zero.
 By giving every dollar a category and job, you have complete control over where your money is going.

-- Stuff your envelopes: Now, use the cash remaining in your budget and distribute the predetermined amount of cash to each envelope (budget category).
-For example, if I budgeted $400 for groceries each month, I would have one envelope labeled groceries and I would put $400 cash inside. (read below for the cashless instructions).
-As you spend money, be sure to use the cash from the appropriate envelope.
+Now, use the cash remaining in your budget and distribute the predetermined amount of money to each envelope (budget category).
+As you spend money, be sure to use the funds from the appropriate envelope.
+For example, if I budgeted $400 for groceries each month, I would have one envelope labeled groceries and put $400 cash inside. (read below for the cashless instructions).

 How to set up a cashless envelope system